Value of a CISS Degree

 There is an urgent need in the global community for trained personnel in the cyber security field.
 President Obama has declared that “the cyber threat is one of the most serious economic and national security challenges we face as a nation.”
 Western’s Bachelor of Science degree in Computer and Information Systems Security (CISS) responds to this serious and expanding need by preparing graduates to fill high-demand jobs in four distinct but related roles in the computer security industry: computer network security administrator, secure software development specialist, and proactive and reactive digital forensic practitioner.

 According to Dirk A.D.
 Smith, of Network World, “83 percent of federal hiring managers in a recent survey said it was extremely difficult to find well-trained cyber security professionals and a projected shortfall of 20,000 to more than 40,000 people is expected in the years to come.”
 The Department of Labor reinforces this projection by stating that cybersecurity is one of the top three growth fields of the next decade.
 Choosing a career in cybersecurity is timely and exciting!

-Career Focus: Computer and Information System Security Roles
+Career Focus: Computer and Information Systems Security Roles

 There are four different roles that may be filled by graduates of the program.

 - Computer network security administrator.
 This is a system administration role with emphasis on establishing and implementing a security policy for an organization.
 Personnel in this role use available tools to protect the network against intrusion, monitor the system to detect intrusion, and provide strategies for recovery.
 This “cyber defense” role is fundamental to any computer security training program.